Mjz86/String/README.md

  //controled  with  always_ownerize(bool flag_state),
  //  (can_share()&&!is_ownerized) determines sharability
  // both of these flags are essential and they do not correlate.

- ( always true if properties is null terminated) uint8_t has_null:1;// needed to share substrings uint8_t  encoding:3; // we are not a bag of bytes
+  uint8_t  encoding:5; // we are not a bag of bytes
 };
 ```